sehlen-bsi/botan-docs/auxiliary_documents/hybrid_tls_approaches.rst

 certified by a CA. Authenticity would be established by demonstrating a successful decapsulation of a shared secret encapsulated with the certified public key.
-This removes the need for an authenticating signature in the TLS handshake and would safe substantial bandwidth as signatures of post-quantum algorithms tend to be rather large.
+This removes the need for an authenticating signature in the TLS handshake and would save substantial bandwidth as signatures of post-quantum algorithms tend to be rather large.
 Additional changes to the protocol are proposed to relieve the server from sending its certificate chain under certain conditions, aiming at further bandwidth reductions.

-Additional to the KEM-based key exchange, this approach uses the standard (EC)DHE key exchange to encrypt all TLS handshake messages after the initial Client Hello/Server Hello exchange.
+In additional to the KEM-based key exchange, this approach uses the standard (EC)DHE key exchange to encrypt all TLS handshake messages after the initial Client Hello/Server Hello exchange.
 As a result, it can be seen as a hybrid approach by default.

 The required changes for this approach are quite substantial and we won't go into any further detail in this document.
-The adaptions to Botan's TLS 1.3 implementation would be extensive and far above the scope of this project's main
-objective: namely to just allow for a hybrid key exchange.
+The adaptions to Botan's TLS 1.3 implementation would be extensive and far beyond the scope of this project's main objective: simply allowing for a hybrid key exchange.
 Furthermore, it seems questionable that any other production-ready implementation would be available in the near future.